Trefny Center Unit ID

 Laura earned a Ph.D. in Engineering Education Research from the University of Michigan.
 Her research interests include the college experiences and academic success of neurodiverse students, instructional change, barriers instructors experience in adopting active learning, and instrument development.
 She has experience using qualitative methods and advanced quantitative methods including structural equation modeling.
 As a member of the Trefny team, Laura supports faculty with the educational component of grant proposals.
 She develops educational research and assessment/evaluation plans and serves as an educational researcher or external evaluator.
 Prior to pursuing her Engineering Education Research graduate work, Laura earned a Ph.D. in Materials Science and Engineering at the University of Michigan and conducted high temperature structural materials research at Idaho National Laboratory and General Electric Aviation.

-Prior to joining the Trefny team as a Faculty Developer, Carter earned a PhD from Northwestern University and worked as a Teaching Consultant, Mentor, and Fellow at Northwestern’s Searle Center for Advancing Learning & Teaching.
-He provides support to Mines faculty and graduate students on topics including inclusive pedagogy, teaching with technology, formative and summative assessment, methods of facilitating learning, Universal Design for Learning, course and lecture design, and more.
-He is particularly interested in critical pedagogies, community and belonging, metacognition, alternative assessment, and experiential learning.
+Prior to joining the Trefny team, Carter earned a PhD from Northwestern University and worked as a Teaching Consultant, Mentor, and Fellow at Northwestern’s Searle Center for Advancing Learning & Teaching.
+He provides support to Mines faculty and graduate students on topics including active learning, teaching with technology, formative and summative assessment, Universal Design for Learning, alternative grading, and more.
 Originally from Michigan, Carter is also a returned Peace Corps Volunteer (Thailand) and enjoys writing music, bouldering, backpacking, and baking.

-Areas of Interest: classroom Community & Belonging, critical pedagogy, Ungrading & Alternative Assessment, Collaborative Learning, Educational Technology
+Areas of Interest: classroom community, critical pedagogy, ungrading & Alternative Assessment, collaborative Learning, authentic assessment, Educational Technology

 OUR HISTORY